 The network of creeks, combined with woodland and beaches create a unique landscape that’s completely unspoilt, so it’s perfect for those looking for a tranquil natural environment.
 Popular destinations include Mevagissey, The Lost Gardens of Heligan and St Mawes Castle but you can find your own favourite corner for yourself.

 Stay with us in Truro!

-Less than a mile from the centre of Truro, this modern and stylish apartment is perfect for a romantic couples’ break exploring this incredible city and the surrounding countryside.
+This quiet romantic cottage enjoys beautiful views, a decked area and a reverse-level layout with ground floor bedroom.
+Centrally located with easy access to local attractions and Truro only a few miles away, this cute cottage is perfect for a romantic couples’ break exploring this incredible city and the surrounding countryside.
 The open-plan lounge/diner is the perfect place to chill out after a day of adventures while the cosy double bed beckons when it’s time to rest your head.

 One of three barn conversions around 3 miles outside of Truro, this property is perfect for a family holiday to Cornwall.
 And there’s no need to leave the dogs at home either, as this property welcomes up to three four-legged guests so you can call enjoy epic walkies along the Roseland Heritage Coast.
 Inside, the reverse-level barn is spacious and modern, with a super-king-size master bed for a luxurious night’s sleep.
 A BBQ and pizza oven are available, perfect for family feasts on warm summer’s evenings.